Terry Semel: Career

 Semel began working at Warner Bros. in 1965 as a trainee.
 From 1970 to 1972, Semel worked for CBS corporation's theatrical film production company, Cinema Center Films, as domestic sales manager.

 CBS closed Cinema Center Films in 1972 and Semel moved to Walt Disney Productions, where he was vice president in charge of theatrical distribution until 1975.

 In 1975, Semel returned to Warner Bros.
 Distribution as president, then moved into studio operations as an executive vice president in 1979.
 Frank Wells announced he was taking a less active role the company in 1981, Semel became president and chief operating officer of Warner Bros. on January 1, 1982.

 In 1994, Warner Bros.
 Chairman and Chief Executive Robert A. Daly announced that Semel would become his co-chairman and CEO.
 The following year, the two men also became co-chairmen and co-chief executives of Warner Music following the firing of Michael J. Fuchs.

 Both Daly and Semel resigned from Warner Bros. in July 1999.

-Yahoo compensation
+Yahoo

+Terry Semel became the CEO of Yahoo! on May 1, 2001, and he served as CEO until June 18, 2007.

+Compensation

 In April 2001, Semel was granted stock options with an SEC Fair Value of over $110 million as a bonus to join Yahoo.
 In June 2006, his annual salary was reduced to one dollar.